FIFA Women's World Cup: Trophy

 The current trophy was designed in 1998 by William Sawaya for the 1999 tournament and takes the form of a spiral band, enclosing a football at the top.
 It was sculpted by Sawaya & Moroni in Milan and stands 47 cm tall, weighs 4.6 kg and is made of sterling silver clad in 23-karat yellow and white gold.
 In the 2010s, it was fitted with a cone-shaped base.
 Underneath the base, the name of each of the tournament's previous winners is engraved.
 The trophy had an estimated value in 2015 of approximately $30,000; by contrast, the men's World Cup trophy is fabricated in 18-karat gold and has a precious metal value of $150,000.
-However, a new Winner's Trophy is constructed for each women's champion to take home, while there is only one original women's trophy which is retained by FIFA with each women's champion taking home a replica trophy.
+However, a new Winner's Trophy is constructed for each women's champion to keep permanently, while there is only one original men's trophy which is retained by FIFA as each men's champion takes home a replica trophy.

 Since 2007, the winners are also awarded the FIFA Champions Badge, which is worn on the jerseys of the winning team until the winners of the next tournament have been decided.